YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * Since MUPIP INTEG -ONLINE does not freeze database updates, it cannot safely correct errors in the "blocks to upgrade" and "free blocks" fields in the file header, while MUPIP INTEG -NOONLINE can correct these fields.

 * As it checks each database file, MUPIP INTEG -ONLINE creates a sparse file of the same size as the database.
 As each YottaDB process updates the database, it places a copy of the old block in the sparse file before updating the database.
 For any database blocks with a newer transaction number than the start of the INTEG, MUPIP uses the copy in the sparse file.
 Thus, analogous with MUPIP BACKUP -ONLINE, INTEG reports on the state of the database as of when it starts, not when it completes.
-Note: a command such as ls -l command shows sparse files at their full size, but does not show actual disk usage.
+Note: a command such as ls -l shows sparse files at their full size, but does not show actual disk usage.
 Use a command such as du -sh to see actual disk usage.

 * The environment variable ydb_snaptmpdir can be used to indicate a directory where MUPIP should place the snapshot files (used by MUPIP INTEG -ONLINE).
 If ydb_snaptmpdir does not exist, INTEG uses the location specified by ydb_baktmpdir and if neither of those environment variables is defined, INTEG places the snapshot files in the current directory at the time you issue the INTEG command.
 MUPIP and YottaDB processes automatically clean up these temporary snapshot files under a wide variety of conditions.